 Since starting this pen name I wanted to focus on something that I thought was missing from the literary landscape of 2020 and beyond.

 When I look at the vast majority of young adult literature there is a tilt to one side that poses some questions and leaves room for what I'm hoping is an underappreciated market to write to and something that's sorely needed in today's world of books.
-It's a big deal to write a book that changes someone's lives and without exception, there have been many that have changed mine that fit this bill but when I look at the wider picture I can't help but notice this theme and its potential importance to the culture at large.
+It's a big deal to write a book that changes someone's life and without exception, there have been many that have changed mine that fit this bill but when I look at the wider picture I can't help but notice this theme and its potential importance to the culture at large.

 That theme is the unambiguously and morally good, straight, male, character.